 Application for membership on the Alumni Board is open to all alumni of the LBJ School of Public Affairs.

 Plan a Class Reunion

 The LBJ School welcomes reuniting classes to visit the school and can provide communications and some logistical support for your reunion.
 It’s never too soon to begin planning.
 Email Alumni Relations to get started, or take a look at the LBJ Alumni Reunion Toolkit.

 In 2017, the LBJ School relaunched its Mentorship Program, which provides LBJ students with an opportunity to be coached by an alum who works in the industry or policy area in which the student has an interest.
 So, what’s new?

-- The mentoring relationship will run September-May 31 so students will have a mentor throughout every stage of the academic year.
+- The mentoring relationship will run August - May 31 so students will have a mentor throughout every stage of the academic year.